Joseph Granville was in the business of prognostication. He was a stock market maven. He knew precisely what to buy and when to buy. He moved markets.

 And he has a lot of company.

-Treasury bonds had one of the best years that year in many years.
+Treasury bonds that year had one of the best years in many years.
 His thesis was right, but markets often dance to their own tune.

-David Lereah, the former chief economist at the National Association of Realtors said this in November of 2005.
+David Lereah, the former chief economist at the National Association of Realtors, said this in November of 2005.

 The good news is that inventory levels are improving and housing supply will come closer to buyer demand in 2006.
 We expect a healthy and more balanced market next year.